iliyan-trifonov/lemp-1st/README.md

 you will have to use `mysqladmin -uroot -h127.0.0.1 --protocol=tcp shutdown` to stop it instead of killing it

 If Ctrl-c and Ctrl-z don't work, try using Ctrl-\ to stop a program running in the foreground.
-If nothign is working, just kill/stop/start/run the container again.
+If nothing is working, just kill/stop/start/run the container again.

 If you want to change something inside a container and re-run it, use attach if possible or run the image with CMD bash, make your changes, run the server process and detach with Ctrl-p + Ctrl-q.
-From here you can commit the continer with a new tag or name and re-run it with the new configuration automatically set.
+From here you can commit the container with a new tag or name and re-run it with the new configuration automatically set.

 You can start/stop/rm/run any of the 3 running containers and the links between them are not lost. the IPs stay the same